ITrust/closure-itrust-library/README.md

         }
     }

-So if you want to work with a compiled and a development version of your application, instead of use `goog.module.ModuleManager` and `goog.module.ModuleLoader`, use `itrust.module.ModuleManager` and `itrust.module.ModuleLoader`.
+So if you want to work with a compiled and a development version of your application, instead of using `goog.module.ModuleManager` and `goog.module.ModuleLoader`, use `itrust.module.ModuleManager` and `itrust.module.ModuleLoader`.
 With the module info file just above and these two files, both your compiled and development version will work properly, and the file dependencies will be automatically resolved using the `goog.require()` in your code.
-The use of these files are transparent for you and  works as same as closure's file:
+The use of these files is transparent for you and functions like the closure's file:

     goog.require("itrust.module.ModuleManager");
     goog.require("itrust.module.ModuleLoader");